mdn/curriculum/curriculum/2-extensions/8-css-tooling.md

 - Understand how to weigh up the burden of adopting a CSS framework (e.g. handling integration, initial learning curve) versus the advantages (how much they can speed up development once you are familiar with them).

-Notes:
+> **Notes:**
+>

-- Whatever framework your course or learning includes, the tool’s site should include information on the basics of using it.
+> - Whatever framework your course or learning includes, the tool’s site should include information on the basics of using it.
+>

-- The aim here is not to have an exhaustive understanding of any one framework, but rather to understand the pros and cons, what a CSS framework can do, and what general usage looks like.
+> - The aim here is not to have an exhaustive understanding of any one framework, but rather to understand the pros and cons, what a CSS framework can do, and what general usage looks like.

 ## 8.2 CSS preprocessors